Committed to strengthening individual, family & community life.

 Dianne Hughes

-Manager, Quality Assurance & Support Services
+General Manager, Quality Assurance & Continuous Improvement

 Dianne has been with Kyabra since 1999, in management and project roles.
 Prior to this, Dianne worked in the Disability Sector as a Speech Pathologist and Team Leader.
 Dianne has completed studies in Community Management and has assisted in developing some of Kyabra’s management approaches.
 She continues to have a keen interest in how strengths-based approaches can be applied across all levels of organisations.